DmytroLysachenko/DmytroLysachenko/README.md

 - Real-time currency exchange rates (USD and EUR)
 - Graphical statistics for monthly and yearly expenses/incomes
 - Responsive design for all devices
-Sure, here's a section for your GitHub profile README highlighting your portfolio project:

 ### [Portfolio Website](https://github.com/Lubov1506/js-proj-portfolio)
 A sleek and responsive one-paged website showcasing skills and projects of a full-stack developer.